aydindemircioglu/RcppShark/cran-comments.md

 * Updated Shark source code to a current git version (i.e. to Shark 3.1 head)

-* Along the way, fixed the build warning regarding dates of vignette and inst/doc
+* Fixed the build warning regarding dates of vignette and inst/doc

 ## Test environments
-* local ubuntu 16.10 development (64bit), R 3.3.1 patched
+* local ubuntu 16.10 (64bit), R 3.3.2 and R-devel
 * win-builder (devel and release)